chowfi/Human-rDNA/README.md

 Determine what the reference alleles are at each position where reads are aligned, including positions where no variants have been called

-Script for this conversion: scratch/cgsb/hochwagen/Human_rDNA_project/1000Geno/runthis_fc1132_v2.sh
+Script for this conversion & extraction:

+scratch/cgsb/hochwagen/Human_rDNA_project/1000Geno/runthis_fc1132_v2.sh

-Notebook for constructing reference genome of 1 person: Reference_Genome.ipynb
+Notebook for constructing reference genome of 1 person:

+Reference_Genome.ipynb